CharlotteE67/cs323-proj1/report/SID-Project1.md

 };
 ```

 ​		We define the variable `has_err`  to record whether there exists possible lexical and syntax error for final output.
 We declare the illegal and error situations in detail so that we can handle all possible errors.
 All lexical error will be reported here with line number.

 ​		**Bonus:** **We also support single line comment symbol `//` and multiple line comment symbol `/* */` together with nest error besides given matching rules.
-This part will be tested in `./test-ex/` folder.**
+This part will be tested in `./test-ex/` folder.
+What's more, we can support for loop when detects `for`.**

 <img src="SID-Project1.assets/image-20211011164215128.png" alt="image-20211011164215128" style="zoom:50%;" />